 Our vision for reconciliation

-In partnership with Aboriginal and Torres Strait Islander peoples, we will seek to understand and acknowledge injustices, support active expression of culture, apply culturally appropriate practice, and make a measurable difference in addressing health and social inequities and helping to improve health and social outcomes for and with Aboriginal and Torres Strait Islander peoples.
+In partnership with Aboriginal and Torres Strait Islander peoples, we seek to understand and acknowledge injustices, support active expression of culture, apply culturally appropriate practice, and make a measurable difference in addressing health and social inequities and helping to improve health and social outcomes for and with Aboriginal and Torres Strait Islander peoples.

-The first step to achieving our vision is through our RAP.
-Our Reflect RAP will commit to building relationships and trust with Aboriginal and Torres Strait Islander peoples and build understanding of Aboriginal and Torres Strait Islander histories and inequities as the foundation of our reconciliation work.
+In 2023 we took the first step to achieving this vision through our Reflect Reconciliation Action Plan (RAP).
+Over the past two years we have committed to building relationships and trust with Aboriginal and Torres Strait Islander peoples and deepening our understanding of First Nations histories and cultures – building a strong foundation for reconciliation.

-Read our Reflect Reconciliation Action Plan.
+You can learn more about our work to date here: Read our Reflect Reconciliation Action Plan.

 2024 highlights